 - Working to stop any active bleeding.

 - Making sure they are breathing and have a pulse.
-If they don’t, you may need to open an airway and perform CPR.

 Although moving someone may not be ideal after an accident, Dr. Martin-Gill says it’s critical to address serious bleeding or lack of breathing.